an9wer/an9wer.github.io/reStructuredText/notes/commands/mdadm.rst

     ``--examine`` applies to devices which are components of an array, while ``--detail`` applies to a whole array which is currently active.

-.. _errors may be happened when loading raid device manually:
+.. _errors may happen when loading raid device manually:

 -   errors may be happened when loading raid device manually: